ENROLLMENT REQUIREMENTS

 This course meets the educational requirements established by the NYS Office of Alcoholism and Substance Abuse Services (OASAS) for individuals who wish to prepare for a career in substance abuse counseling and those who are looking to obtain a CASAC-T.

-Please note: Prospective students should speak with the CASAC coordinator prior to enrolling in order to gain an understanding of the scope of work in the classes, OASAS's credentialing process, and other essential information for understanding a career in substance use disorder counseling.
+Please note: Prospective students must participate in an intake interview with the CASAC coordinator before enrolling to understand the scope of work in the classes, OASAS's credentialing process, and other essential information for understanding a career in substance use disorder counseling.

 CASAC 1-01: Knowledge of Alcohol and Substance Abuse